 Drone flights over solid waste landfill sites are fast becoming accepted as an efficient way to conduct surveys over terrain that is often difficult and/or dangerous to navigate on foot.

-Couple this with the fact that you can put a drone in the sky fora lot less of a financial outlay than an aeroplane, and making the most of this relatively new technology just makes good commercial sense.
+Couple this with the fact that you can put a drone in the sky for a lot less of a financial outlay than an airplane and making the most of this relatively new technology just makes good commercial sense.

 However, drone pilots are required by law to be examined and certified by the CAA in order to be able to fly legally.
 This is a challenging and lengthy process requiring annual renewal that also must be set alongside the financial cost of purchasing the state of the art equipment, including thermal imaging capabilities necessary to carry out useful survey work.
-So it makes perfect sense to outsource drone surveying to an already qualified, licenced and skilled company such as Drone Media Imaging.
+So it makes perfect sense to outsource drone surveying to an already qualified, licensed, and skilled company such as Drone Media Imaging.
 Just get in touch to find out more.